 Down syndrome is a genetic condition caused by abnormal cell division in the egg, sperm, or fertilized egg.
-This results in an extra or irregular chromosome in some or all of the body's cells, causing varying levels of intellectual disability and physical problems.
+This results in an extra chromosome in some or all of the body's cells, causing some intellectual disability and health problems.

 Down syndrome is also called trisomy 21, for the specific chromosome that has the abnormality.
 A person with Down syndrome has three copies of chromosome 21.
 Normally, a person has two copies.

 Down syndrome usually can be detected during pregnancy or soon after birth.
 Chromosome tests and how a baby looks can help make a diagnosis.

 Clinical Review Board All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.

 PeaceHealth endeavors to provide comprehensive health care information, however some topics in this database describe services and procedures not offered by our providers or within our facilities because they do not comply with, nor are they condoned by, the ethics policies of our organization.